cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 shares via a VSS (verifiable secret sharing) step; see {{dep-vss}}.

 * Unforgeability assuming at most `(t-1)` corrupted signers.
-So long as an adversary corrupts fewer than `t` participants, the scheme remains secure against EUF-CMA attacks.
+So long as an adversary corrupts fewer than `t` participants, the scheme remains secure against Existential Unforgeability Under Chosen Message Attack (EUF-CMA) attacks, as defined in {{BonehShoup}}, Definition 13.2.

 * Coordinator.
 We assume the Coordinator at the time of signing does not perform a denial of service attack.
 A denial of service would include any action which either